CourtneyAlv/holbertonschool-printf/README.md

 ## *_printf.c project*

+### Description:
-### Description: ### emoji :computer:The code in `main.c` implements a custom `printf` function, `_printf`, which replicates the behavior of the standard `printf` function in C. It allows you to print formatted output to the console.
+The code in `main.c` implements a custom `printf` function, `_printf`, which replicates the behavior of the standard `printf` function in C. It allows you to print formatted output to the console.

-### Usage:
+### Usage: :computer:
  To use the `_printf` function, you have to include the header files: `main.h` and `formatspecs.h`.
 The `main.h` header file contains function prototypes and necessary definitions.
 The `formatspecs.h` likely contains the definitions of format specifiers and their printing functions.

 #### Introduction:
 Our `_printf` function provides an easy way to format and print the output in C. It supports format specifiers that allow you to print different types of data with customized formatting.